freqtrade/freqtrade/docs/strategy-advanced.md

             if trade_row['emalong'] > trade_row['emashort']:
                 return 'ema_long_below_80'

-        # Sell any positions at a loss if they are held for more than two days.
+        # Sell any positions at a loss if they are held for more than one day.
         if current_profit < 0.0 and (current_time - trade.open_date_utc).days >= 1:
             return 'unclog'
 ```